donaghb/college/ClubExplorer/README.md

-# Run through for UU cloudwhatever exam
+# Run through exercise to show web app, data from a db, and deployment

 A run through exercise to create a web simple app and deploy it to the cloud.